 Undeliverable Forms W-2.
 Keep for 4 years any employee copies of Forms W-2 that you tried to but could not deliver.
 However, if the undelivered Form W-2 can be produced electronically through April 15th of the fourth year after the year at issue, you do not need to keep undeliverable employee copies.
-Do not send undeliverable Forms W-2 to the Social Security Administration (SSA).
+Do not send undeliverable employee copies of Forms W-2 to the Social Security Administration (SSA).

 Taxpayer identification numbers (TINs).
 Employers use an employer identification number (EIN) (00-000000).
 Employees use a social security number (SSN) (000-00-0000).
 When you list a number, separate the nine digits properly to show the kind of number.
 Do not accept an IRS individual taxpayer identification number (ITIN) in place of an SSN for employee identification or for Form W-2 reporting.
 An ITIN is only available to resident and nonresident aliens who are not eligible for U.S. employment and need identification for other tax purposes.
-You can identify an ITIN because it is a 9-digit number beginning with the number "9" with either a "7" or "8" as the fourth digit and is formatted like an SSN (for example, 9NN-7N-NNNN).
-Do not auto populate an ITIN into box a- Employee's social security number on Form W-2.
+An ITIN will expire for any taxpayer who fails to file a federal income tax return for five consecutive tax years.
+You can identify an ITIN because it is a 9-digit number formatted like an SSN beginning with the number "9" and with a number in one of the following ranges in the fourth and fifth digit: 70-88, 90-92, or 94-99 (for example, 9NN-70-NNNN).
+Do not auto populate an ITIN into box a-Employee's social security number on Form W-2.
 See section 4 of Pub.
 15 (Circular E).

-An individual with an ITIN who later becomes eligible to work in the United States must obtain an SSN from the Social Security Administration.
+An individual with an ITIN who later becomes eligible to work in the United States must obtain CAUTION an SSN from the Social Security Administration.

 The IRS uses SSNs to check the payments that you report against the amounts shown on employees' tax returns.
 The SSA uses SSNs to record employees' earnings for future social security and Medicare benefits.
 When you prepare Form W-2, be sure to show the correct SSN for each employee.
+Do not truncate the employees' SSNs on Form W-2.
 For information about verifying SSNs, see section 4 of Pub.
 15 (Circular E) or visit the SSA's Employer W-2 Filing Instructions & Information website at www.socialsecurity.gov/employer.

-Form W-2 e-filed with the SSA must contain the same TINs as shown on all copies of Form W-2 furnished to employees.
+Form W-2 e-filed with the SSA must contain the same TINs as shown on all copies of Form W-2 AUTION furnished to employees.